Nixoncandiales/Nixoncandiales/README.md

 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: "Muggle-Gryffindor"

-Here you can find my notes from classes I have taken at Ut-Austin and Emory, as well as some personal projects just for fun and the
+Here you can find my notes from classes I have taken at Ut-Austin and Emory, repos with my research and as well as some personal projects from before the PhD just for fun.

 <!--